-These study programs are implemented in internal and external form of study.
-The study in internal form lasts two years and is divided into two academic years.
-Study in external form lasts three years and is divided into three academic years.
+First-degree study programs are study programs of bachelor study in the study fields 3.3.9 Business entrepreneurship, 3.3.18 International Entrepreneurship and 8.1.1 Tourism.
+These study programs are carried out both in internal and external form.
+The study lasts three years in the internal study form and is divided into three academic years.
+In the context of an external study, the study lasts four years and is divided into four academic years.
 The academic year in this study is divided into two semesters.
-The study lasts 4 semesters in the internal form of study and 6 semester in the external form of study.
-The study ends with a state examination, which includes elaboration of a Master thesis and its defense.
+The study takes 6 semesters in an internal form of study and 8 semesters for the external form of study and ends with a state examination, which also includes final (bachelor) thesis and its defense.

-The prerequisite for the proper completion of the study in these study programs is the achievement of 120 credits, whereas the principles on the credit system must be adhered to the formulation of the recommended curriculum.
+The condition for the proper completion of the study in these study programs is the achievement of 180 credits, whereas the principles on the credit system must be adhered to the formulation of the recommended curriculum.

-The following study plans are recommended for students of internal study form, indicating the inclusion of the subjects in the relevant semester, in the weekly, hourly scheme for teaching subjects divided into lectures, seminars and/or laboratory exercises, or consultations in external study, by indicating the way of subject completion (credits, exam or both), number of credits divided into subjects of the core knowledge of the field of study, into subjects of the study program, mandatory and optional subjects.
+The following study plans are recommended for students of internal study form, indicating the inclusion of the subjects in the relevant semester, in the week hourly scheme for teaching subjects divided into lectures, seminars and/or laboratory exercises, or consultation of external study, by indicating the way of subject completion (credits, exam or both), number of credits divided into subjects of the core knowledge of the field of study, into subjects of the study program, mandatory and optional subjects.

 The organization of the study is based on a credit system.
 The credit system of the study uses the collection and transfer of credits.
 By using the credits it allows to assess the student's workload associated with the completion of the units of the study program in accordance with the rules set out in the study program.
 The standard workload of the student for the entire academic year is manifested by the number of 60 credits, for one semester of 30 credits.
 The student receives credits after a successful completion of the study program unit.
 For the unit of study program, the student can receive credits only once in the course of the study.